nverity-via/aws-manager/README.md

 Some environments activate by using the aws session token, and others just need to be set to the default profile for activation

+#### Adding an environment

+1. Copy your `~/.aws` folder as a backup if it is not already
+1. Add the new environment to `~/.aws` and set it as the default (so you can test it works)
+1. Copy the `~/.aws` folder to somewhere with a unique name (like `~/.aws_name`)
+1. Add a line to the `aws.csv` file to do the selection of the environment
+     - First section is the title ("Select env_name")
+     - Second section is the bash command(s) used to copy that folder over the existing`~/.aws`
+       - The premade `aws.csv` has this as an example
+1. Done!

+See example section for more details

 #### Example CSV
 Here is an example `aws.csv` file to show the different parts